 'Remembering who you are' is a common theme in Missy's songs.
 'Steer', 'We Run so Fast,' and 'Going North' are all about going away from the city and that fast pace of life and finding somewhere peaceful where she can 'remember' and Connect with herself again.
 My favourite line from 'Steer':

 directly connects with the idea of 'the forgetting of being'.
-Missy explains how her environment directly affects her and her reflections illuminate all these themes:
+Missy explains how her environment directly affects her and her reflections illuminate all these themes:'The city screams and all your dreams go unheard.'

 'The more time you spend there away from the city the slower you get and the slower your thought processes go and it's almost like all the cogs kind of slow down and as a result it creates more space somehow in your brain for all these thoughts to come flooding in, all these things that in the city somehow, without realising it, you've been running away from, you've been pushing aside with all this noise that's been cluttering your head.
 But there's something really confronting about spending a lot of time with space because you realise things you didn't beforehand.'